Suicide: Helping a Friend

 - Don't be sworn to secrecy.

-- Don't challenge or dare.
+- Don't shame or minimize.

 - Don't argue or debate moral issues.